-- Transfers some or all decisionmaking authority from the Person to a court-appointed Guardian. - Once guardianship is granted by the courts it is difficult (and costly) to modify or reverse the guardianship; any changes must be made through a formal court process.
+- Requires a court finding the person to be legally incompetent. - Removes some or most of a person's civil rights to make their own decisions. - Transfers decision making authority from the Person to a court-appointed Guardian. - Once guardianship is in place it is difficult (and costly) to modify or reverse the guardianship; - Courts have oversight.
+Changes must be made through a formal court process.